 If you have some of the traits or symptoms mentioned in this article, know that, although obsessive love disorder is not a diagnosis, you're not alone.
 You aren’t the only one going through these feelings, and you're not broken.
 There are many ways to cope with this.
 One of the most important things to is often to disengage from the obsession and seek a support system, though that can be hard at first.
 You can also go to a therapist for support.

 What is romantic obsession?

 Romantic obsession is when you are obsessed with a person that you have romantic feelings toward to the point that it's detrimental to your mental health and/or to the relationship.
-It is not the same as real love; look at the obsessive love disorder symptoms to see if you may be struggling with love obsession or something similar.
-Some people use the term infatuation to describe this feeling.
+Sadly, it doesn’t always indicate real love; look at the way you experience relationships and if you show signs of fixation to see if you may be struggling with love obsession or something similar.

-Various circumstances can lead to obsessive love disorder, and if it is something that you battle with, know that treatment for obsessive love disorder is out there.
+Various circumstances can lead to love obsession and if it is something that you endure, know that treatment for obsessive love disorder is out there.
 The best thing that you can do is talk to a counselor to become more self-aware about how your circumstances were cultivated and how you can develop healthy connections in the future.